Facebook

 When the player triggers the Facebook login by signing in or by creating a new player profile, and you have received the Facebook access token, call the following API to authenticate the player.

-async Task SignInWithFacebookAsync(string accessToken)
+async Task SignInWithFacebookAsync(string token)

 {